-If you no longer wish PGI to use your information to provide you with the recruitment services, you can contact PGI.
-We will delete the information we hold about you, unless we need to retain and use your information to comply with our legal obligations, to resolve disputes or to enforce our agreements.
+If you no longer wish PGI to use your information to provide you with recruitment services, you can contact PGI.
+We will delete the information we hold about you unless we need to retain and use your information to comply with our legal obligations, resolve disputes, or to enforce our agreements.

 To the extent permitted or required by law, PGI may delete your personal information at any time.
 As a result, you should retain your own copy of any information you submit to us.